Soldier and Family Assistance Center

 - Serve as “community center/hub” and outreach portal for informational, recreational, social, event programs and activities to connect our caring community and nation.

 AgriLife eXtension Services is an interactive learning environment offering resources and monthly online training opportunities that are available for Family Members and Caregivers of wounded Soldiers.
 AgriLife eXtension Services partnered with the Army to provide these resources for the Soldier and Family Assistance Centers.

 - How to Contribute to the Soldier Family Assistance Center

 This Website is not intended to solicit contributions but to provide the public with information on methods by which citizens, organizations, and corporations can contribute cash or goods and services to benefit Soldiers and their Families.

 If you would like to contribute to the Fort Campbell Soldier and Family Assistance Center click the link below, choose "Fort Campbell" under Installation, and under category select "Soldier and Family Assistance Center."

 |Wednesday||7:30 a.m. - 4:30 p.m.|

 |Thursday||7:30 a.m. - 4:30 p.m.|

 |Friday||7:30 a.m. - 4:30 p.m.|

-Fort Campbell Soldier and Family Assistance Center (SFAC) provides tailored integrated support services and programs dedicated to serving Soldiers in Transition (wounded, injured, seriously ill and terminally ill Soldiers) and their Family members and Caregivers.
-The SFAC is a one-stop location to equip and aid Soldiers in making life changing decisions as they recover and transition back to duty or to Civilian life.
+Fort Campbell Soldier and Family Assistance Center (SFAC) provides tailored integrated recovery and transition support services and programs in a relaxed environment that fosters physical, spiritual and mental healing (EXORD 188-07) for wounded, injured, seriously ill and terminally ill Soldiers, their Family members and caregivers.
+The SFAC one-stop location and operation equips and aids Soldiers in Transition adjusting to new life norms and making life changing decisions as they recover and transition back to duty or to Civilian life.